Sangdo-Han/miscellaneous/README.md

 # Master repo of miscellaneous researches

-This is the master repo about studying on miscellaneous research and studying.
+This is the master repo of miscellaneous research / studies.
 **The detailed information is in sub-directories.**